openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-The WebviewController has not been associated with a specific Web component, making it impossible to perform corresponding operations.
+The WebviewController is not yet associated with a specific Web component, and corresponding operations cannot be performed.

 **Resolution Steps**

-Verify whether the WebviewController object has been associated with a Web component.
+Please verify whether the WebviewController object has been associated with a Web component.

 ## 17100002 Invalid URL Format